folio-org/folio-ansible/doc/ansible-roles.md

 *Note: without a running Okapi instance, this role will fail.*

+## mod-auth (*Deprecated*)
+Loads the Docker images for the authtoken, login, and permissions modules from Docker Hub, registers and deploys as a system service in a running Okapi instance, with persistent storage.
+Depends on:
+- postgresql
+- docker-engine
+- okapi-undeploy

+*Note: without a running Okapi instance, this role will fail.*

 ## mod-auth-demo (*Deprecated*)
 Hooks up mod-auth with mod-users, loads sample permissions data for the sample tenant (diku).
 Depends on mod-auth, mod-users-demo,